dffdeeq/fastapi_oauth2_template/README.md

 ```
 uvicorn main:app --host 0.0.0.0 --port 8000 --reload
 ```
-Replace 0.0.0.0 and 8000 with the desired host and port for your application.

 **Access the FastAPI Swagger documentation at http://localhost:8000/docs to interact with the API and test the endpoints.**

 ## API Endpoints